Arlington, Texas: History

 In October 2019, Arlington was chosen out of several major U.S. cities to become the permanent home of the $150 million National Medal of Honor Museum.
 Construction of the museum is set to be completed in 2024.

 Geography

 According to the United States Census Bureau, the city of Arlington has a total area of 99.7 sqmi; 96.5 sqmi was land, and 3.2 sqmi is water.
 The city lies approximately 12 mi east of downtown Fort Worth and 20 mi west of downtown Dallas.

 Johnson Creek, a tributary of the Trinity River, and the Trinity River itself, flow through Arlington.
 Arlington borders Kennedale, Grand Prairie, Mansfield and Fort Worth, and surrounds the smaller communities of Dalworthington Gardens and Pantego.

 Climate

-Arlington falls in the Cfa (humid subtropical) region of the Köppen climate classification system which is a climate zone characterized by hot, humid summers and mild to cool winters.
+Arlington falls in the Cfa (humid subtropical) region of the Köppen climate classification system which is characterized by very hot, humid summers and mild winters.